David Malukas: Pro Mazda Championship

 After competing part-time in the U.S. F2000 National Championship the previous year, Malukas would move up to the Pro Mazda Championship in 2018 again driving for BN Racing.
 He would have an impressive season with three wins and six podiums to finish fourth in the championship.

 Formula Regional Americas Championship

-Due to the 2020 Indy Lights season being cancelled in 2020, Malukas would compete in the Formula Regional Americas Championship for HMD Motorsports.
+Due to the 2020 Indy Lights season being cancelled due to the COVID-19 pandemic, Malukas would compete in the Formula Regional Americas Championship for HMD Motorsports.
 He had a successful season claiming two wins and fifteen podiums to finish second in the championship.

 Indy Lights

 In 2019, Malukas would once again move up a rung in the Road to Indy ladder to the Indy Lights series driving for BN Racing.
 In August of that year, Malukas' father Henry acquired BN Racing's Indy Lights operation and established HMD Motorsports.
 Malukas would only have two podiums at Circuit of the Americas and Gateway Motorsports Park respectively.

 Malukas was set to compete in the series in 2020, however the season was cancelled due to the COVID-19 pandemic.

 After 2020, Malukas returned to the series in 2021 once again with HMD Motorsports.
 He would claim his maiden pole at the second race at Barber Motorsports Park and would go on to get his first win in the series.
 Malukas would challenge rookie Kyle Kirkwood for the title all season but ultimately finished second in the standings behind Kirkwood.
 He would have his most impressive season in any category thus far with six poles, sixteen podiums and seven wins.